 Sound Gallery Studios provide a range of music technology and music production courses which provide participants with the skills they need to create their own music using iMac computers with the help of music professionals.
 We have designed courses and workshops which go beyond the nuts and bolts of software education and aim to inspire you to create, record and produce your own music.

-Creative Music Technology - Beginners Level: Starts: Sat October 2017 (duration 5 weeks).
+Creative Music Technology - Beginners Level: Dates: 7 October- 4 November 2017 (duration 5 weeks).
 Saturdays 10am-1:30pm.
 Cost: £250.
 This course introduces the use of music software (GarageBand, Logic Pro, Reason) to write, record and produce music and provides information and guidance on how to set up your own home studio.

-Electronic Music Production: Starts October 2017 (duration 10 weeks).
+Electronic Music Production: Dates: 9 October-11 December 2017 (duration 10 weeks).
 Mondays 6-8pm.
-Cost: £250.
+Cost: £275.
 Learn how to create contemporary electronic and dance music using modern DAW, including Logic Pro, ProTools, Reason & Ableton Live.
+Participants will get the opportunity to develop an electronic music catalogue and they will improve their music creation and production skills.

-Creative Music Technology - Advanced level: Starts: Sat 22 April 2017 (duration 6 weeks).
+Creative Music Technology - Advanced level: Starts: Jan 2018.
 Saturdays 10am-1pm 2017 Cost: £270.
 Improve your music creation, mixing and production skills using today's most popular music production tools including Logic Pro and Pro Tools as used in a professional recording studio.

 Recording Studio Experience: Explore all aspects of recording and mixing in a professional recording studio and learn about mic placement and multi-tracking using Logic and Pro Tools with the help of an experienced sound engineer.
 Dates arranged as required.
 Cost: Option 1 day (8 hrs): £260 for 1-1 sessions.
 Option 2: £150 per person for groups of 2-5 participants.